Introduction to About Professor Slots

 As Professor Slots, it is my goal and intention to help people learn more about slot machine casino gambling, especially how to thrive in the casino environment.

-My audience includes both interested non-slots players as well as active slot machine gamblers.
-I’ll be offering fascinating real-world insights into the world of slot machine casino gambling and by divulging a multitude of effective gambling strategies for those active in slot machine casino gambling.
+My audience includes both interested non-slots players as well as current slot machine gamblers.
+I’ll be offering fascinating real-world insights into the world of slot machine casino gambling.
+Further, I divulge a multitude of effective gambling strategies for those active in slot machine casino gambling.

 Whichever the case may be, casinos have become a fact of life in many U.S. states and vacation hotspots, and so people what to understand them.
 So, I’m here to help.

 Over a few months, I figured out how to win 13 taxable jackpots.
 I also won about a 1,000 small jackpots under the $1,200 taxable limit.
-I did all this over a six-day period.
+I did all this over six days.
 Yes, you read that right: 6 days.

 Establishing My Engineering Career